zghodsi/SN/README.md

 ```

 ## Usage
 `safetynets` takes as input a file `<arch filepath>` containing the input batch size and the fully connected network architecture.
-The network architecture is described as input size and the number of neurans in each layer.
-As an example, `timit_arch` describes an input batch size of 512, and a neural network with input size of 1845, 3 hidden layers of 2000 neurans each, and an output size of 183.
+The network architecture is described as input size and the number of neurons in each layer.
+As an example, `timit_arch` describes an input batch size of 512, and a neural network with input size of 1845, 3 hidden layers of 2000 neurons each, and an output size of 183.
 Therefore, `timit_arch` contains:
 ```txt
 512
 1845